IconoclastLabs/motion-rubberstamp/README.md

 ## Usage

-First use the provided rake task to rename your Icon files (where * is @2x, -568h etc.) to Icon_base, e.g.
+motion-rubberstamp adds itself to the build process, so whenever you run `rake` or `rake device` it will automatically invoke `rake rubberstamp:run` beforehand.
+When you run `rake archive` or `rake archive:distribution`, motion-rubberstamp will automatically invoke `rake rubberstamp:revert`.
+This means that development builds will automatically receive overlays and release builds will use your original icons.

-Icon@2x_base.png.
+Alternatively, you can manually invoke motion-rubberstamp.
+First use the provided rake task to rename your Icon files (where * is @2x, -568h etc.) to Icon_base, e.g. Icon@2x_base.png.
 This rake task automates it for you if your icons already exist:

     $ rake rubberstamp:install